jensen/components-notes/README.md

 </div>
 ```

-Can only use single line expressions in JSX.
+Can only return a single root element.

 ```javascript
 return (